AlgoMaster Logo

 We need to rearrange the characters of a string so that no two identical characters sit next to each other.
 If that is not possible, we return an empty string.

-The first question to ask is: when is it impossible?
+When is it impossible?
 Consider the string "aaab".
-We have three as and one b.
-Even if we place b between two as, we get "aaba" which still has adjacent as.
-There just are not enough non-a characters to separate all the as.
+It has three as and one b.
+Even placing b between two as gives "aaba", which still has adjacent as.
+There are not enough non-a characters to separate all the as.

 Key Constraints:

-• s consists of lowercase English letters → Only 26 possible characters.
-This is a constant we can exploit.
+• s consists of lowercase English letters → Only 26 distinct characters, so a fixed-size frequency array of length 26 replaces a hash map.

 Approach 1: Sorting by Frequency